Cromford Mill: Closure and further use

 The cotton mill ceased operation in the 19th century and the buildings were used for other purposes, finally a dyeing plant.
 In 1979, the Grade I listed site was bought by the Arkwright Society, who began the long task of restoring it to its original state.

 The importance of this site is not that it was the first but that it was the first successful cotton spinning factory.
 It showed unequivocally the way ahead and was widely emulated.

-World Heritage site
+World Heritage Site

 The Cromford mill complex, owned and being restored by the Arkwright Society, was declared by Historic England as "one of the country’s 100 irreplaceable sites".
 In 2018, the "Cromford Mills Creative Cluster and World Heritage Site Gateway Project" was listed as a finalist for the "Best Major Regeneration of a Historic Building or Place" in the Historic England Angel Awards.

 In 2019, the Arkwright Society employed 100 people; by that time, the restoration expenditure had reached £48 million.

 The mill and other buildings are open to the public every day, and has attracted visitors from all over the world.
 Facilities include a visitors' centre, shops and a café.

 The nearby Cromford Canal towpath to High Peak Junction, and onwards towards Ambergate, is listed as a Biological Site of Special Scientific Interest (SSSI).

+In 2024 the site has been used as a venue for BBC One's Antiques Roadshow.